Last updated on August 17th, 2019 at 10:08 am

 He explored the island and made its observations with the help of a friend of the family, the local doctor, naturalist and philosopher Theodoros Stefanidis.

 Stephanidis is the one who cultivated Jerry’s inborn talent and love for the animals and helped him later develop into a great naturalist and reformer of zoos.

-The whole family were skillful writers, in their writings we read all the incidents and personal experiences they had during their stay on the island that became also sources of inspiration for the TV series.
+The whole family was skillful writers, in their writings, we read all the incidents and personal experiences they had during their stay on the island that became also sources of inspiration for the TV series.

 The main inspiration source was Gerald`s autobiography books “The Trilogy of Corfu” consisting of 3 books: “My Family and Other Animals”, “Birds, Animals and Relatives” and the last “The Garden of the Gods”, also another source was Margaret’s book: “What Happened to Margo?”